DIY Bed Frames: Build Your Dream Bed from Scratch

 Disadvantages of Metal Bed Frames

 Noise can be another drawback.
 Over time, metal joints can loosen, causing squeaks or rattles that disrupt your sleep.
 This can be frustrating, especially for light sleepers.
-Some couples also find metal frames to amplify movement, which could disturb a partner’s rest.
-Using anti-squeak washers or noise-dampening pads can alleviate this issue.
+Some couples also find metal frames to amplify movement.
+Using anti-squeak washers or noise-dampening pads can help.

 • Rust Risk: Particularly in moist climates without proper coating